itsTheFae/MusicBot/README.md

 Cherry-picking (or otherwise copying) is welcome should you feel inclined.
 Here is a list of changes made so far, with most recent first:

+- Enforce code checks using `Pylint` and `isort` to reduce inconsistency and clean up code.
-- Ensure source code complies with mypy checks, and fix various bugs on the way. *[ongoing]*
+- Ensure source code complies with mypy checks, and fix various bugs on the way.
   - Updates MusicBot logging to enable time-based log files and safely close the logs in most cases.
   - Removes `shlex` from the `search` command, search engines now handle quotes directly.
   - Fixes possible issues with counting members in channel not respecting bot exceptions.